 Compensation can be taken as a lump sum or periodic payments, depending on your needs.
 Lump sums help with immediate expenses, such as medical bills or home modifications, while periodic payments provide steady income support.

 Veterans with 60 or more impairment points are eligible for the Gold Card, which provides comprehensive healthcare coverage.
 This represents significant ongoing support beyond the initial compensation payment.
-Knowing DVA claims timeframes helps you plan during the assessment period, which typically takes 6-9 months for permanent impairment claims.
+Knowing DVA claims timeframes helps you plan during the assessment period.
+Permanent impairment claims can take a further 12 months or longer once liability is accepted, and most claims currently take around 18–24 months in total from lodgement to final outcome.

 In addition to DVA compensation, veterans may be eligible for other redress and reparation schemes.
 These can provide recognition and support alongside, or in some cases separate from, DVA entitlements.